Arson - Clery Crimes/Hierarchy Rules

 There are three categories of arson:

-One offense for each distinct arson operation originating within the reporting jurisdiction.
+- One offense for each distinct arson operation originating within the reporting jurisdiction is counted.

 - For multiple offenses, one of which is arson, report the arson and apply the Hierarchy Rule to determine the most serious offense to report.